Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems

 Now we turn to discuss systems with spin-1/2 fermions.
 We first consider the 0D block-state decoration.
-For each 0D block labeled by $\mu_1$ or $\mu_3$, the classification data can also be characterized by different 1D irreducible representations of the full symmetry group $\mathbb{Z}_2^f\times_{\omega_2}(\mathbb{Z}_4\rtimes\mathbb{Z}_2)$ (the symbol ``$\times_{\omega_2}$'' means that the physical symmetry group is nontrivially extended by fermion parity $\mathbb{Z}_2^f$, which is characterized by a 2-cocycle $\omega_2$, see Sec. \ref{spinSec}):
+For each 0D block $\mu_j$ ($j=1,2,3$), the classification data can also be characterized by different 1D irreducible representations of the full symmetry group $\mathbb{Z}_2^f\times_{\omega_2}(\mathbb{Z}_n\rtimes\mathbb{Z}_2)$ ($n=2,4$, and the symbol ``$\times_{\omega_2}$'' means that the physical symmetry group is nontrivially extended by fermion parity $\mathbb{Z}_2^f$, which is characterized by a 2-cocycle $\omega_2$, see Sec. \ref{spinSec}):